-D. Control position adjustments
+D. Control Position Adjustments

 The angle of the brake and shift control levers and their position on the handlebars can be changed.
-Ask your dealer to make the adjustments for you.

-If you choose to make your own control lever angle adjustment, be sure to retighten the clamp fasteners to the recommended torque (Appendix E or the manufacturer's instructions).
+Ask your authorized retailer to make the adjustments for you.
+If you choose to make your own control lever angle adjustment, be sure to re-tighten the clamp fasteners to the recommended torque (Appendix E or the manufacturer's instructions).

-E. Brake reach
+E. Brake Reach

 Many bikes have brake levers that can be adjusted for reach.
-If you have small hands or find it difficult to squeeze the brake levers, your dealer can either adjust the reach or fit shorter reach brake levers.
+If you have small hands or find it difficult to squeeze the brake levers, your authorized retailer can either adjust the reach or fit shorter-reach brake levers.